Feedback Vertex Sets in Tournaments: Preliminaries

 The \emph{score} of a vertex $v\in V$ is the size of its out-neighborhood, and denoted by $s_v(T)$ or $s_v$ for short.
 Consider a labeling $1,\hdots,n$ of the vertices of $T$ such that their scores are non-decreasing, and associate with $T$ the \emph{score sequence} $s(T)=(s_1,\hdots,s_n)$.
-If $T$ is strong then $s(T)$ satisfies the \emph{Landau inequalities}~\cite{HararyMoser1966,Landau1953}:
+If $T$ is strong then $s(T)$ satisfies \emph{Landau's inequalities}~\cite{HararyMoser1966,Landau1953}:

 For every non-decreasing sequence $s$ of positive integers satisfying conditions \eqref{eqn:sbound2}--\eqref{eqn:sbound3}, there exists a tournament whose score sequence is $s$~\cite{Landau1953}.

 Let $L$ be a set of non-zero elements from the ring $\mathbb Z_n$ of integers modulo $n$ such that for all $i\in \mathbb Z_n$ exactly one of $+i$ and $-i$ belongs to $L$.
 The tournament $T_L = (V_L,A_L)$ with $V_L = \{1,\hdots,n\}$ and $A_L = \{(i,j)\in V_L\times V_L ~|~(j-i)\bmod n~\in L\}$ is \emph{the circular n-tournament induced by} $L$.
 A \emph{triangle} is a tournament of order~$3$.
 The cyclic triangle is denoted $C_3$.